 Similar to the human eyes, nose, and lips, the earlobes also have unique features.
 Although the human ears appear similar, minor structural differences make each ear different from the other.

 The primary form of the gene that determines the shape of the earlobe is known as an allele.
 An allele is a gene that is found at a specific position on a chromosome.
 It has been established that all genes in our body have two copies, one from each parent.

-Types of Earlobes
+Types of earlobes

 In most cases, the allele is regnant to the free lobes compared to attached lobes.
 The free earlobe parents can also give birth to an attached earlobe child, depending on the allele gene's reaction.
-If parents with free earlobes give birth to a baby with attached earlobes, certainly, both of them had both a copy of the dominant and recessive allele.
+If parents with free earlobes give birth to a baby with attached earlobes, both of them had both a copy of the dominant and recessive allele.

 Traits are the major factors that result from chromosome pairs, which determine one’s overall physical appearance.
-When alleles combine, some exert a ‘stronger’ influence down than the others.
+When alleles combine, some exert a ‘stronger’ influence as compared to others.
 The stronger allele is responsible for the dominant traits.

-Genetic Diseases and Earlobes
+Genetic diseases and earlobes

 Genetic conditions play an important role in the birth of a human being.
 People born with abnormal growth of organs are considered to be affected by the traits before their birth.

-- Down’s syndrome: Down’s syndrome is a condition caused due to the presence of an extra chromosome; generally, a person has 46 chromosomes, but people with Down’s syndrome have 47 chromosomes.
+Down’s syndrome is a condition caused by the presence of an extra chromosome.
+Generally, a person has 46 chromosomes; however, people with Down’s syndrome have 47 chromosomes.
 The extra chromosome may influence the growth and development of the body.